Kheeto/KheetoNetworkBot.LIB/README.md

-# EndlessNetwork-Bot.LIB
+# KheetoNetwork-Bot.LIB
 Under MIT License

-### This is a Library for EndlessNetwork-Bot
+### This is a Library for KheetoNetwork-Bot
 ### Made by Kheeto